 I’m taking an entrepreneurship class now.
 I’ve never studied business before.

-After reading the whole thing, I felt like my old voice teacher:
+After reading the whole thing, I felt like saying things my old voice teacher would have said:

 - “OK - make a plan that only requires $1000.
 Go!”